gsa-oes/office-of-evaluation-sciences/pages/join.md

 ---
 layout: page
-title: OES Fellowship: Now Accepting Applications for 2018 Cohort
+title: Join
 permalink: /join/
 image:
 image_full: true
 class:
-summary: Our team is passionate about bringing evidence and a fresh perspective to government challenges.
+summary: Our team is looking for people passionate about bringing evidence and a fresh perspective to government!
 ---
-## OES Fellowship Program
+## Now Accepting Applications for OES Fellowship 2018 Cohort

 The Office of Evaluation Sciences (OES) is currently accepting applications for one-year fellowships beginning in October 2018 in Washington, D.C.
 To learn more view the 2018 Fellowship Solicitation.